This is an interesting topic because I’m sure you’ve heard of more and more people having issues with a range of different foods.

 - Avoid animal proteins.
 If you do eat animal proteins, opt for minimally processed, local, grass-fed, organically farmed animal products raised without antibiotics or hormones.

 - Follow The Beauty Detox Solution.
 This diet actually eliminates allergens and supports cleansing.
+Also, the Green Smoothie Diet is a good snack or cleansing diet as needed.

 - Support your health habits with probiotics, which can help build beneficial bacteria.